edugca/xlFOCUS/README.md

 It is totally free and its code is open!

 TIPS

+* Most recent version should be found in this webpage!

 * To use these functions in your own spreadsheet, copy to the latter the VBA modules named xlFOCUS and JsonConverter, both embedded in this spreadsheet.
 The JsonConverter module is part of the "VBA-JSON" project developed by Tim Hall and available at the website below.
 Tested on v2.3.1.